danevora/EmployeeApi/ReadMe.md

 ## Tests

 1. `GET: api/Employees`
    - Test when the database is empty.
+Expect an empty array.
    - Test when the database has one or more employees.
+Expect 200 with employee object(s).
 2. `GET: api/Employees/{id}`
    - Test when the specified employee ID does not exist in the database.
+Expect 404.
    - Test when the specified employee ID exists in the database.
+Expect 200 with the correct employee object.
 3. `PUT: api/Employees/{id}`
    - Test when the specified employee ID does not match the ID in the request body.
+Expext 400.
    - Test when the model state is invalid.
+Expect 400.
    - Test when an employee with the same email already exists.
+Expect 409.
    - Test when the specified employee ID exists in the database and the model is valid.
+Expect 204.
 4. `POST: api/Employees`
    - Test when the model state is invalid.
+Expect 400.
    - Test when an employee with the same email already exists.
+Expect 409.
    - Test when an employee with the same ID already exists.
+Expect 409.
    - Test when the request is valid.
+Expect 201 with correct employee object.
 5. `DELETE: api/Employees/{id}`
    - Test when the specified employee ID does not exist in the database.
+Expect 404.
    - Test when the specified employee ID exists in the database.
+Expect 204.